Age regression in therapy: False memories

 Whether hypnotic age regression leads to more accurate earlier memories, or if the memories are real at all, is heavily debated.
 The question of whether people should utilize hypnosis to recall memories of early trauma is very controversial.

 Psychological research shows that interviews can be carried out in a way that people can easily acquire false memories.

-Joseph Green, a professor at Ohio University, conducted a study on Hypnotherapy & false memories.
+Joseph Green, a professor at Ohio University, conducted a study on hypnotherapy and false memories.
 In the study, 48 students who had been shown to be highly susceptible to hypnosis were divided into two groups.
-Before they were hypnotized, 32 of the students were warned that hypnosis could lead to false memories and could not make people remember things that they would not ordinarily remember.
+Before they were hypnotized, 32 of the students were warned that hypnosis could lead to false memories and could not bring up memories that the individual could not recall consciously.
 The remaining 16 students were not given such a warning.

-Then the students were asked to select an uneventful night from the previous week -- a night they had uninterrupted sleep, uninfluenced by alcohol or drugs, and without any dreams that were recalled.
-During hypnosis, the students were asked if they had heard a loud noise at 4 A.M. during that night.
+Then the students were asked to select an uneventful night from the previous week—a night they had uninterrupted sleep, uninfluenced by alcohol or drugs, and without any dreams that they could recall.
+During hypnosis, the students were asked if they had heard a loud noise at 4 A.M. that uneventful night.
 After hypnosis, they were asked if they recalled hearing a loud noise at 4 A.M. during the night in question.
 Twenty-eight percent of the forewarned students and forty-four percent of those who were not warned about false memories claimed that they had heard such a noise.
-The results suggest that warnings are helpful to some extent in discouraging pseudomemories, Dr. Green said, adding, Warnings did not prevent pseudomemories and did not reduce the confidence subjects had in those memories.
+"The results suggest that warnings are helpful to some extent in discouraging pseudomemories," Green said, adding, "Warnings did not prevent pseudomemories and did not reduce the confidence subjects had in those memories."

-In a separate study Dr. Green conducted with the help of three students at Ohio State, 160 students were divided into three groups.
+In a separate study Green conducted with the help of three students at Ohio State, 160 students were divided into three groups.
 One underwent self-hypnosis and another deep relaxation, while a third did counting exercises.
 All of them were told that the regimen would help them recall their earliest memories.
 Forty percent of those in the hypnosis group later recalled a memory of something that occurred on or before their first birthday.
 Similar recollections were reported by only 22 percent of those in the relaxation group and 13 percent in the counting group.